gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 +-----------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-Now that we've created an empty security group, we're going to add some
+Now that you have created an empty security group, we will add some
 rules.

 Some commonly used options are:

-- `--protocol`: The protocol that this rule matches.
-(Example
+- `--protocol`: The protocol that this rule matches (example
     arguments: tcp, udp, icmp)
-- `--dst-port`: Destination port range to give access to.
-(Example
+- `--dst-port`: Destination port range to give access to (example
-    arguments: 22:22 for port 22 100:200 for ports 100 through 200).
+    arguments: 22:22 for port 22 100:200 for ports 100 through 200)
-- `--remote-ip`: Remote IP to allow access from.
-(Example arguments:
+- `--remote-ip`: Remote IP to allow access from (example arguments:
     0.0.0.0/0 for all IP addresses, 1.2.3.0/24 for all IP addresses
-    starting with 1.2.3.).
+    starting with 1.2.3.)
 - `--ingress` or `--egress:` ingress is incoming traffic and egress is
-    outgoing traffic (No arguments possible)
+    outgoing traffic (no arguments possible)

-We're going to use these options to create a rule for our new seurity group to
+We use these options to create a rule for your new seurity group to
-actually allow SSH from anywhere:
+allow SSH from anywhere:

 ```bash
 $ openstack security group rule create allow-ssh-from-anywhere --protocol tcp --dst-port 22:22 --remote-ip 0.0.0.0/0